At Wilmington College, we strive to help military members and their families find the resources and financial aid they need to make school a reality.

 Persons entering service between 1/1/77 and 6/30/85, who made monthly or lump-sum contributions to the program while on active duty.
 Learn more at the VA website.

 For individuals who served on active duty on or after September 11, 2001.
 If approved at 100%, Wilmington will match $4443 of benefits provided by the Yellow Ribbon Program.
-Students receiving this benefit are not eligible for any other institutional aid (see example below).
 See the VA website for more information on the Yellow Ribbon Program.
 Learn more at the VA website.

 Must include appropriate file number for processing.
 Available to spouses’ and/or children or surviving spouses’; and/or children of a veteran with permanent and total service-connected disability: whose deaths were service connected, or; who died of any cause while rated permanently and totally disabled due to a service-connected disability.
 Learn more at the VA website.